Longxing Temple: Royal Stele Pavilions

-The two Royal Stele Pavilions (御碑亭 (御碑亭, Yù Bēi Tíng)) are located in between the Hall of Great Mercy and the Pavilion of Zhuanlunzang and the Pavilion of Maitreya, on both sides of the axis, facing the south.
+The two Royal Stele Pavilions (御碑亭 (御碑亭, Yù Bēi Tíng)) are located in between the Hall of Great Mercy and the Zhuanlunzang Pavilion and the Pavilion of Maitreya, on both sides of the axis, facing the south.
 They each cover a royal stele on which engraved an article written by the Emperor.

 The east stele shows the article hand-written by the Kangxi Emperor during the 52nd year of the Kangxi Period of the Qing dynasty (AD 1713) both in traditional Chinese and in Manchu characters.
 The west shows the article by the Qianlong Emperor hand-written in the 45th year of the Qianlong Period of the Qing dynasty (AD 1780).
 The west one is engraved in four languages: traditional Chinese, Manchu on the front (south) and Tibetan, Mongolian on the back.

 Both pavilions are in a regular square floor plan, which is 6.88m by 6.88m and 12.97m in height.
 They have four arch doors on their four sides, allowing people to read the texts on both the front and back sides of the steles.
 The roofs of the pavilions are in East Asian hip-and-gable roof style, covered with yellow glazed tiles.
 The color of these tiles manifests the hierarchical status of these pavilions since yellow tiles are only allowed to be used on royal buildings in ancient China.